How long does it take to train an Elephant Random Walk: Proof of Theorem

-which implies that the right-hand side of (\ref{Azuma diffusive}) tends to $0$ as $\epsilon \to 0$.
-We emphasize that this upper bound is independent of $n$ for sufficiently large $n$, as shown in (\ref{upper bound for Azuma}).
-Thus, by rewriting the left-hand side of (\ref{Azuma diffusive}) and combining with (\ref{upper bound for Azuma}), we obtain for sufficiently large $n\in\mathbb{N}$,
+We emphasize that this choice of upper bound is independent of $n$, as shown in (\ref{upper bound for Azuma}).
+It remains to control the remaining finitely many integers $n<N_0$.
+Since this set is finite and $\lfloor{k(n)}\rfloor\geq 1$ for each $1\leq n<N_0$, the quantity